cgarbin/cot6930-natural-language-processing/assignment2/README.md

 ![Inspecting the test dataset](./pics/inspect-test-dataset.png)

-As in the train dataset, the test dataset is also unbalanced.
+As in the train dataset, the test dataset is also imbalanced.
 This may or may not be a problem.
 The analysis section below covers that.

 #### Parsing the test dataset